thoughtworks-jumpstart/jumpstart/git/advanced-git.md

   - `git branch -D <branch-name>`

 ## Getting latest changes from remote

 - `git pull` vs. `git pull --rebase`

   - `git pull` === `git fetch` + `git merge`
   - `git pull --rebase` === `git fetch` + `git rebase`

-  - Benefits of `git pull -r` - `git rebase` is that it solves the same problem as `git merge` - Both are designed to integrate changes from one branch into another branch—they just do it in very different ways.
+  - Benefits of `git pull -r` (which uses `git rebase`) is that it solves the same problem as `git merge` - Both are designed to integrate changes from one branch into another branch—they just do it in very different ways.
+Here is an [article comparing git merge vs rebase](https://medium.freecodecamp.org/an-introduction-to-git-merge-and-rebase-what-they-are-and-how-to-use-them-131b863785f)

   - The major benefit of rebasing is that you get a much cleaner project history.
 First, it eliminates the unnecessary merge commits required by git merge.
 Second rebasing also results in a perfectly linear project history